-Legionella is a waterborne bacterium which needs to be controlled.
-It can cause a pneumonia-type illness called Legionnaires’ disease and a mild flu-like illness called Pontiac fever, and because of this serious health risk, any premises with a water system must ensure that their system is free from legionella.
+Legionella Awareness training educates the delegate of the waterborne bacterium Legionella.
+It can cause a pneumonia-type illness called Legionnaires’ disease and a mild flu-like illness called Pontiac fever.
+Due to its serious health risks, any premises with a water system must ensure that their system is free from legionella.

 Anyone who looks after a premise of any kind who needs to keep themselves or their tenants from harm.
 Landlords, Letting Agents, employers and self-employed people may all fall under this category.